-Designer's Note.
-The Chindit commanders felt that there was a maximum amount of time that men could function before the rigors of battle, limited diet, poor water, and lack of medicines would destroy even the best troops.
+Design Note: The Chindit commanders felt that there was a maximum amount of time that men could function before the rigors of battle, limited diet, poor water, and lack of medicines would destroy even the best troops.
 This led to some ill will when Stilwell insisted that the 77 Brigade remain in action after it should have been withdrawn.